 DFID’s efforts to eliminate violence against women and girls

 UK aid has made a significant contribution to tackling violence against women and girls (VAWG).
-Download the review and approach paper.

-In this review, we explored how well DFID has translated ambitious policy commitments into effective programmes with the potential to make a real difference.
+The review explores how well DFID has translated ambitious policy commitments into effective programmes with the potential to make a real difference.
 We also examined DFID’s efforts to encourage others – both nationally and internationally – to tackle VAWG.

 The review gave DFID’s performance a ‘green’ rating, recognising UK aid’s significant contribution to tackling violence against women and girls.
 A follow up report was completed in June 2017.